Tren de Aragua: Family separation incident

-In April 2025, the Venezuelan toddler Maikelys Antonella Espinoza Bernal, two years old, remained in foster care in the United States after her mother, Yorely Bernal, was deported to Venezuela without her.
+In April 2025, Venezuelan toddler Maikelys Antonella Espinoza Bernal, two years old, remained in foster care in the United States after her mother, Yorely Bernal, was deported to Venezuela without her.
 The child's father, Maiker Espinoza, had previously been sent in March to CECOT, as part of a series of deportations carried out by U.S. authorities based on alleged ties to the Venezuelan criminal organization Tren de Aragua, although no conclusive evidence has been presented.
 The administration of former President Donald Trump, within the context of intensified immigration measures, claimed that Bernal and Espinoza were active members of the gang, accusing them of leading criminal operations; however, official records in Venezuela, Peru, and the United States do not show any criminal history for the couple beyond immigration offenses.
-Antonella, born in Lima, Peru, on February 8, 2023, entered U.S. territory in May 2024 with her parents after traveling through several countries and the Darién jungle.
+Antonella, born in Lima, Peru, on 8 February 2023, entered U.S. territory in May 2024 with her parents after traveling through several countries and the Darién jungle.
 The child was separated from her parents at the border based on suspicions related to their tattoos, which authorities considered indicative of gang affiliation, despite the designs featuring animated characters and personal symbols.
 Since her arrival in the United States, the girl has been moved between multiple foster homes under the supervision of the Office of Refugee Resettlement.
 Her family, from Maracaibo, Venezuela, has requested her reunification, stating that Antonella has experienced emotional instability due to the constant changes in residence and caregivers.
-Although Bernal was informed by U.S. officials that her daughter would be deported with her, when she boarded the flight to Caracas on April 25, 2025, the child was not present.
+Although Bernal was informed by U.S. officials that her daughter would be deported with her, when she boarded the flight to Caracas on 25 April 2025, the child was not present.
 The U.S. administration has not clarified whether the girl will eventually be returned to her family.